 - Cut a small corner from the ground turkey packaging and drain off any excess liquid.
 Transfer to a plate; pat dry with a paper towel.

-- Trim the root end from the butter lettuce; separate the leaves.
+- Trim the root end from the lettuce; separate the leaves.

 - Cut the lime into wedges.